 Cameron Nimmo, Co-owner and Center Director

-Jacob is majoring in Mathematics at Kennesaw State University.
+Jacob has a Bachelor of Science in Mathematics from Kennesaw State University.
 He has worked as a private tutor for math and science since high school.
 He is originally from Gainesville, Florida, but moved to Milton 12 years ago.
 In his spare time he enjoys hiking and programming.

 To quote Jacob: "The Mathnasium method is great.
 The curriculum is solid and customized to each student's needs, and the students receive a great mix of independent work and individual help."

 Ashley Richards is a sophomore pursuing a Bachelor of Business Administration degree in Actuarial Science from the J. Mack Robinson College of Business at Georgia State University.
 She was born and raised in Brooklyn, NY and recently moved to Georgia to pursue a degree.
 She was previously employed at P.S 5 Ronald McNair in Brooklyn where she aquired understanding of the expectations and responsibilities of both a math tutor and middle school teacher.
 Combined with her friendly and outgoing personality, she was able to use her prior knowledge of mathematics to explain math concepts clearly and concisely to her students.
 Additionally, she gained patience and understanding as she lead a program at her high school, BBACD CALI (Benjamin Banneker Academy Leadership Institute); where she developed a mentoring program that provides high school seniors with the tools for applying to college, resume and essay writing.
 Besides math, she enjoys spending time with her 7 siblings and singing.

 To quote Ashley: “The Mathnasium Method is extremely effective in allowing kids to learn in different ways and be independent while doing work.
 I especially love it because I have been able to implement some methods I have learned into my own learning at school!”